 And this house was an old farmhouse that actually had an old well that they used for water when the house was first built.
 It still had the pulley system on it.
 Which was great in case of an emergency, and you needed water.

-But once we moved to our homestead, the house that came with it only had an electric powered well.
+Once we moved to our homestead, the house that came with it only had an electric-powered well.

 And this is great news for my family and animals.
-You can read here to get more information about solar energy.
+You can purchase one of these recommended solar panels, and then learn more about DIY solar installations.

 5. A Hand Pump